apache/tvm/vta/apps/tsim_example/README.md

 ## How to run VTA TSIM examples

 There are two sample VTA accelerators (add-by-one) designed in Chisel3 and Verilog to show how *TSIM* works.
-The default `TARGET` language for these two implementation is Verilog.
+The default `TARGET` language for these two implementations is Verilog.
 The following instructions show how to run both of them:

 * Verilog add-by-one